We are an Indigenous owned, not-for-profit company and registered charity.

 Our charitable purposes are to advance education, social and public welfare and culture of First Nations peoples, communities and organisations.

-Edith is a Nyiyaparli/Njamal woman and is currently Chairperson of The Keeping Place.
+Edith is a Nyiyaparli/Njamal woman and is currently a Director of The Keeping Place.
 Edith has previously been Chairperson, Director and Acting Chief Executive Officer of Karlka Nyiyaparli Aboriginal Corporation

 Michelle was appointed a Director on The Keeping Place Board in early 2022.
 She is also a Director on The Dieri Aboriginal Corporation (TDAC) RNTBC Board which is a recent subscriber for The Keeping Place software.